-Stock futures trade lower on inflation concerns despite Fed assurances
+Stock futures trade cautiously higher despite inflation concerns

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude oil lost 25 cents to $61.42 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude oil added 28 cents to $61.95 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 3 cents on Tuesday to $61.67 per barrel.
-Brent crude, the international standard, slipped 7 cents to $65.30 per barrel.
+Brent crude, the international standard, gained 38 cents to $65.75 per barrel.

 The Associated Press contributed to this article.